Level playing field – IPPR Brexit briefing

 Environment and climate change

-In practice, this suggests that the EU is likely to seek a non-regression clause that requires the UK to maintain the level of environmental protections provided by minimum EU standards at the end of the transition period (i.e. 31 December 2020), as well as potentially an ‘equivalence’ clause to ensure that the UK’s level of protections does not fall excessively behind the EU’s.
-The EU wants to precisely specify the relevant areas of environmental policy in scope – including environmental impact assessments, industrial emissions, air quality, nature conservation, waste management, water protection, chemicals, climate change, and food safety.
-It also wants the UK to create an independent body to monitor and enforce the environmental commitments.
-Finally, it is likely to expect that any disputes on the enforcement (rather than the substance) of the environmental commitments should if necessary be brought to an arbitration panel and lead to sanctions for non-compliance.
+The EU text specifies the relevant areas of environmental policy in scope – including access to environmental information, environmental impact assessments, industrial emissions, air quality, nature conservation, waste management, water protection, chemicals, and food safety.
+(A separate non-regression clause covers climate change commitments.)
+It also requires the UK to create an independent body to monitor and enforce the environmental commitments.
+Finally, according to the EU text any disputes on the environmental commitments are subject to the standard process of dispute resolution – that is, if necessary they can be brought to an arbitration panel and lead to sanctions for non-compliance.

-The UK, for its part, has said that it wants to agree reciprocal commitments to not lower the level of protection provided by one’s own environmental laws in order to encourage trade or investment.
-This is much weaker than the EU’s proposals: it includes no requirement for both sides to maintain corresponding high standards over time, contains no precise list of policy areas, and only applies when either party can demonstrate that any fall in standards encourages trade and investment.
-Moreover, the UK wants to exclude these commitments from formal dispute resolution and therefore eliminate the possibility of sanctions in the case of non-compliance.
+The UK text, for its part, replicates the text of CETA, the EU-Canada agreement.
+This includes a non-regression clause that states that neither party should derogate from or fail to effectively enforce their own environmental laws in order to encourage trade or investment.
+This is much weaker than the EU’s proposals: it contains no ratchet clause, no general requirement to maintain levels of protection, and no precise list of policy areas.
+Moreover, it only applies when either party can demonstrate that any fall in standards encourages trade and investment.
+Finally, the UK wants to exclude these commitments from formal dispute resolution and therefore eliminate the possibility of sanctions in the case of non-compliance.

 Labour and social standards

-In summary, the opening positions of the UK and the EU suggest major differences in the area of competition and state aid, where the EU is seeking continued alignment with EU rules and the UK is seeking regulatory divergence.
-On taxation, there are also likely to be tensions, given the UK is being asked to follow EU rules in certain areas, but this will probably be less contentious given it only applies to a limited area of EU law.
+In summary, the proposed legal texts of the UK and the EU suggest major differences in the area of competition and state aid, where the EU is seeking continued alignment with EU rules and the UK is seeking scope for regulatory divergence.
+On taxation, there are some differences, but there is also a degree of consensus on the core principles of good governance, and this issue is less contentious than other elements of the level playing field.

 On labour and environmental protections, the UK and the EU have hardened their positions and there now appears to be a significant gap between the two sides.
 However, there is still scope for compromise.
-The original version of the withdrawal agreement negotiated by Theresa May’s government included robust non-regression clauses – more stringent than typically used in free trade agreements (i.e. the UK position) but not as demanding as the requirement to maintain corresponding high standards over time (i.e. the EU position).
+The original version of the withdrawal agreement negotiated by Theresa May’s government included robust non-regression clauses – more stringent than typically used in free trade agreements (i.e. the UK position) but without the additional demands of a ratchet clause that would take effect over time (i.e. the EU position).
 This could therefore be a sensible landing zone for the negotiations.

 Resources and Contact